SmartLayer/SmartLayer/README.md

 While the layout aims to enhance the typing experience, there are a few known issues and areas for potential improvement:

 - **Superscript Minus**: Currently, there is no superscript minus symbol because muscular and feminine cardinal is where you would expect superscript minus.
-This is rarely an issue as superscripts are often used for elliptic curve math, which primarily involves addition.
+This is rarely an issue as superscripts are often used for elliptic curve math, primarily involving addition.
 - **Unused Alt Key Combinations**: The combinations `alt+g`, `alt+shift+g` and `alt+m` and `alt+shift+m` currently do not produce any special symbols.
 - **Insufficient Greek letters**.
 One suggestion was that there should be enough Greek letters to denote the SARS-CoV-2 variants, but there were just too many.